adwise-fiu/Level-Site-PPDT/README.md

 ```

 ### Running Kubernetes Commands
-The next step is to deploy the level sites.
-The level sites need to be deployed
+The next step is to start deploying all the components running the following:

-before any other portion of the system.
-This can be done by using the following
-command.
+    kubectl apply -f k8/server
     kubectl apply -f k8/level_sites
+    kubectl apply -f k8/client

 You will then need to wait until all the level sites are launched.
 To verify
 this, please run the following command.
 All the pods that say level_site should have a status _running_.